sasilver75/obsidian/Courses/Machine Learning/CS224U NLU @ Stanford (2023)/CS224U Lecture 4.md

 # Part 4: Neural Information Retrieval

-IThe name of the game is to take a pre-trained [[Bidirectional Encoder Representations from Transformers|BERT]] models and finetune it for information-retrieval purposes.
+IThe name of the game is to take a pre-trained [[BERT|BERT]] models and finetune it for information-retrieval purposes.
 -  In that context, [[Cross-Encoder]]s are the simplest approach you could take

 ![[Pasted image 20240429180317.png]]